Keithsel/arch-toolkit/README.md

 - `package-tracker`: Track explicitly installed packages with the ability to create a custom baseline and commit changes.
 - `service-mapper`: Map services provided by explicitly installed packages to a markdown file.
+- `backup`: Backup tool using rsync with exclusions and logging capabilities.

 ## TODO

 - Nerd font patcher
-- Home and etc backup